-Students must meet all program requirements to be eligible for graduation.
+Students or former students who have not taken the NCLEX must meet all program requirements to be eligible for graduation/nursing education verification.
 Department paperwork will not be submitted to the State Board of Nursing until the BSN is officially conferred by the Registrar's Office on the student's transcript and all program requirements have been met.